The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 The Mind-Body Connection

-The insula’s strategic location and extensive connectivity serve as key integration hub of most of our body inputs.
+The insula’s strategic location and extensive connectivity serve as key integration hubs of most of our body inputs.
 From the processing of visceral, somatosensory, gustatory, olfactory, and auditory inputs, language, motivation, awareness, craving, addiction, and emotions such as empathy and disgust.

 Sensory inputs, such as being touched, will signal both the insula and your body touch maps.
-It also decodes the type of touch – good, not so good, or repulsive.
+It also decodes the type of touch – good, not-so-good, or repulsive.

 The insula is a critical part of what it means to be a feeling human – to relate socially and intuitively.
 And it is here that the mind and body unite.